AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 <img src="https://github.com/AhmetZamanis/DeepLearningEnergyForecasting/blob/main/ReportImages/LSTMpreds2.png" width="500"/> <img src="https://github.com/AhmetZamanis/DeepLearningEnergyForecasting/blob/main/ReportImages/TrafoPreds2.png" width="500"/>

 We see both models generally do a decent job of predicting the process mean.
 - The LSTM predictions are "smoother" compared to the Transformer predictions, which often capture even the hourly fluctuations very well.
+Although in some cases, the fluctuations in the Transformer predictions do not seem meaningful.
 - Again, the Transformer prediction intervals are wider & do a better job overall of containing the actual values.

 \